1Birdo/HashLeech/README.md

-# HashLeech Military-Grade Command & Control Framework
+# HashLeech Command & Control Framework For Mining

 **Classification**: UNCLASSIFIED//FOR OFFICIAL USE ONLY
 **Purpose**: Secure Command & Control System for Military Operations